Blog

 On the other hand, a diet abundant in low-water foods is often associated with adverse health effects, including fat, sugar, wheat, cereal grains, animal products and refined “junk” foods.

 Food Preservation.
-Dehydration is used for preservation of organic materials in agriculture, food processing and medicine manufacture.[79]
-Therefore there may be less water present in foods that have been dehydrated.
+Dehydration is used to preserve organic materials in agriculture, food processing and medicine manufacturing.[87]
+Therefore, there may be less water present in foods that have been dehydrated.
 Dehydrated cells are easily prone to damage when exposed to oxygen, which is able to lower their nutritional value.
 However, it may increase the content of unaffected nutrients, such as minerals.

 Other Considerations